Ascension Providence Hospital Diagnostic Radiology - Curriculum

 Conferences and Curriculum

 A didactic curriculum that spans one and a half years is covered by an extensive conference experience that includes daily morning conferences, afternoon conferences, interdepartmental conferences and board review.
-The curriculum and interdepartmental conference schedule is based on an organ system approach with reading assignments, lecture topics and video conferences organized around a specific “organ system”.
+The curriculum and interdepartmental conference schedule are based on an organ system approach with reading assignments, lecture topics and video conferences organized around a specific “organ system”.
 We belong to a visiting professorship consortium that permits our residents to enjoy a visiting professor program at various local hospitals (8 times a year).
 Rotations are monthly and include a balance of case reading and procedural experience.

 Intradepartmental and Interdepartmental Conferences, Lectures Day/Time Responsible for Organization of Session Core or Subspecialty Teaching Conference Helms Reading Group Mondays 7am 3rd and 1st Years Core Teaching/ Case Conference: Organ Group Specific Tuesdays-Wednesdays-Thursdays: 7am Staff Radiologists Core Michigan State University didactics Tuesdays, all day MSU Academic Faculty Core Interesting Case Review Monthly Residents Core VIR Conference 4th Friday 7am Interventional Radiology Subspecialty Breast Cancer Conference* Thursdays 7 am Dr. Hall Subspecialty JR/SR Conference Wednesday 12pm July to December by Senior Residents Core Board Review Wednesday 12pm January to June by Staff Radiologists Subspecialty Lung Cancer Working Group* 1st and 3rd Fridays noon and 2nd Thursday at noon Staff Radiologists Subspecialty Leukemia/Lymphoma Working Group* 2nd Friday noon Staff Radiologists Subspecialty GI Tumor Board 1st and 3rd Fridays 7am Staff Radiologists Subspecialty Colorectal Tumor Board 1st and 3rd Thursdays Staff Radiologists Subspecialty GU Tumor Board 3rd Thursday 7am Staff Radiologists Subspecialty Head and Neck Tumor Board* 1st Monday 7:30am Staff Radiologists Subspecialty Ortho Conference 3rd Thursday 7:30am Dr. Lincoln / Dr. Gonda / Dr. Kinni Subspecialty Coronary CTA Last Wednesday 7am Cardiologists/Radiology Subspecialty Radiology Peer Review 4th Thursday 4pm Dr. Gari / Dr. Gonda Core Afternoon Conference: Staff Lecture Monday, Tuesday, Wednesday and Thursday at 4pm Staff Radiologists Core Resident Research Meeting Bimonthly, 4th Monday Dr. Flynn, Research coordinator Dr. Howard Schubiner Subspecialty Vascular Conference Last Thursday 7 am Vascular Surgery Subspecialty Journal Club 3rd Tuesday 5pm Dr. Puzsar/ Dr. Hall Both Tumor Board 2nd Friday 7:30am Oncologists/Residents Subspecialty Huda Physics Review Every Wednesday 7am Dr. Walter Huda Core Neurotology Conference 1st Thursday 7am Dr. Gonda / Dr. Chakko Michigan Ear Institute Subspecialty Neuro-Oncology Tumor Board 2nd and 4th Monday 7 am Staff Radiologists Subspecialty Neuro Clinical Pathologic Correlation 2nd Wednesday 7am Neurosurgery and Radiology residents Subspecialty